bigstepinc/SparkBench/README.md

 # SparkBench [![Build Status](https://travis-ci.org/bigstepinc/SparkBench.svg?branch=master)](https://travis-ci.org/bigstepinc/SparkBench)
-Terasort-like benchmark for spark 2.x that uses dataframes, parquet etc for a more realistic load testing.
+Terasort-like synthetic benchmark for Apache Spark 2.x that uses dataframes, parquet etc for a more realistic load testing.
 It is both IO, network and CPU intensive.
 It also puts pressure on the temporary directories and other configuration settings.

 You can download the binaries from the [Releases](https://github.com/bigstepinc/SparkBench/releases).